YtvwlD/hyde-gopher/README.md

 ## Knonwn issues / TODO

- * index pages look very meager
  * links in pages are not rendered as links
+ * images are only linked if you use a macro to render them
- * just HTML files and folders are considered
+ * just HTML files, binaries and folders are considered
- * the layout folder is expected to exist, but neither generated nor included here
+ * the layout folder is expected to exist, you can use the provided one

 ## Gotchas